irods-contrib/metalnx-web/README.md

 #### metalnx specific queries only operate vs. postgres #15

 Isolated specific queries and reference client hints to determine iRODS catalog type, this uses a factory arrangement to obtain a source for SQL queries.
 This is now scaffolded with unit tests of existing specific queries.
 MySql semantics are being added...work in progress

+#### Clean out non-internationalized items in views #19

+Remove remaining hard coded text in templates and convert to resource bundle refs